zinzloun/THM_WriteUP/windcorp/README.md

     |_    Message signing enabled and required

 We can notice that SMB is version 3 and that signing is also required, it implies that NTLM realy attack are not possible.
 We also find the FQDN for the server (fire.windcorp.thm).
-First we can inspect the web site, since some images are not loaded correctly due to the fact that the hostname cannot be resolved, let's add the entry to the file host.
+First we can inspect the web site, since some images are not loaded correctly due to the fact that the hostname cannot be resolved, let's add the entry to attacker hosts file.

 Navigating the site we can see that the IM client used is [Spark](https://www.igniterealtime.org/projects/spark).
 Using searchspolit to find some exploits but I found nothing, but searching the web I hit the following vulnerability: [CVE-2020-12772](https://nvd.nist.gov/vuln/detail/CVE-2020-12772), that actually it was discovered during the creation of this box by the authors.
 The version affected is 2.8.3 (and the ROAR plugin for it) on Windows.
 Anyway we need a valid user account to try to exploi this vulnerability, so at the moment is unusable.
 Going on with discovery actvities I tested the search function that actually does nothing, since the form does not perform any action.
 Indeed the change password form return the following response.
 Inspecting the workflow in Burp:

     -->